 - Put the sous vide cooker in a water bath and set temperature of the cooker to 134 F or your desired temperature (see notes).

 - While the water reaches the desired temperature prepare the steaks.
 Season them with salt and pepper.
-Add a sprig of rosemary or parsley on top of the steaks along with sliced shallots.
+Add a sprig of rosemary or parsley on top of the steaks along with sliced shallots or garlic.

 - Seal the seasoned steaks in vacuum bags or place them in zipper bags.

 - About 15 minutes before you are ready to eat heat a frying pan on medium heat and add the butter.
 If you want mushrooms or onions then saute them mushrooms until they are soft, about 10 minutes.
-Romove them from the skillet and set them aside.
+Remove them from the skillet and set them aside.

-- Turn the frying pan up to medium high heat and add the olive oil.
+- Turn the cast iron skillet up to medium high heat and add the olive oil.
 Take the steaks out of the sous vide cooker.
 Remove any herbs and pat the steaks dry with a paper towel.

-- Let the rib eye steaks rest for 5 minutes and serve with mushrooms.
+- Let the ribeye steaks rest for 5 minutes and serve with mushrooms or onions.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.